-Here you will gain access to the courses I am teaching Spring term.
+Here you will gain access to the courses I am teaching Winter term.

 Each link will take you to your course syllabus and lecture notes.

 Introduces the methods and techniques of quantitative, qualitative, action, and mixed methods commonly used in educational research in a variety of education, workplace, and community settings.
 Builds awareness of the range of methods that may be applied to different types of research studies and guidelines that should be used to select appropriate research methods.
 Includes research resources, ethics, and academic writing.